 Click here for photos from our ribbon-cutting ceremony

-As a leader in senior healthcare for more than 130 years, Montefiore in Beachwood, Ohio is pleased to add this innovative residence to its continuum of services by creating a new memory care pavilion for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
+As a leader in senior healthcare since 1882, Montefiore, in Beachwood, Ohio is pleased to add this innovative residence to its continuum of services by creating a new memory care pavilion for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
 Through an exterior expansion and interior renovation, this forward-thinking project is fullfilling a much-needed service for the community.

 By caring for those with dementia in an assisted living setting, this soothing yet stimulating refurbished and expanded space will keep individuals active and engaged in a compassionate, supportive and safe environment.
 There is a separate and secure entrance with ample parking for visitors to provide direct access to the pavilion.

-“The Willensky Residence provides an alternate for individuals who do not yet desire or need intense services at a nursing home level of care, but may still need 24 hour supervision and support,” explained Lauren Rock, Montefiore President and CEO.
+“The Willensky Residence provides an alternate for individuals who do not yet desire or need intense services at a nursing home level of care, but may still need 24 hour supervision and support,” explained Seth Vilensky, Montefiore President and CEO.

 In the renovated space, there is an open and safe kitchen with a comfortable dining room and counter area allowing residents and staff (and/or family members) to help prepare breakfast and bake together with a focus on independence.
 Lunch and dinner will be provided from Montefiore’s central kitchen.
-A laundry room, along with cozy spaces for visiting, activities and interactive programming, reinforce its person-centered, home-like ambience.
+A new spa room… 2 laundry rooms, along with cozy spaces for visiting, activities and interactive programming, reinforce its person-centered, home-like ambience.
 Each resident will have the freedom to choose the degree of socialization, as well as his or her daily schedule.
 A newly designed activity room has life stations…

 Vilensky continued, “We recognize individuality and will encourage choices and allow residents to live their lives in a way that feels familiar to them while using the abilities and skills they still have, rather than focusing on abilities and skills that have diminished.”